csokun/phx/README.md

 ## Why?

 What wrong with `mix phx.**`?
-I keep forgetting which argument come first.
+I keep forgetting which argument comes first.
-So, I build this utility app which wrapping `mix phx*` command with appropriate prompt messages.
+So, I decided to write this `phx` app to wrap `mix phx*` command with appropriate prompt messages.

 ## Installation